shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-faqs.md

 that represents what we think the buyer will eventually pay.
 We later pull reporting data that shows the buyer's actual bid.

-For more information about mediated auctions, see the examples in
+For more information about mediated auctions, see the examples in [How Auctions Work for Sellers](mediation-how-auctions-work-for-sellers.md).
-<a href="mediation-how-auctions-work-for-sellers.md" class="xref">How
-Auctions Work for Sellers</a>.

 ## Why do I get an error when I try to add a network?